 5. Let employers know about the Work Opportunity Tax Credit (WOTC).

 The Work Opportunity Tax Credit (WOTC) is available to employers for every qualified new worker hired from one of ten categories, including formerly incarcerated people.
 The credit is worth $2,400 to $9,600.
 New employees must be hired within one year of the date on which they were released from prison.
-Get more information on the WOTC here.
+Learn more about the WOTC.

 - National Reentry Resource Center

 - Educational Materials for Re-Entry Programs – IRS

 - Reentry Myth Buster Fact Sheets – National Reentry Resource Center